|

 Bloodmoor Hill

 There is a tradition of a fierce battle on Bloodmoor Hill between the Romano-British and the Angles, that resulted in the Britons being completely slaughtered.1 Some years ago, a man walking home across the hill in a thick mist heard screams, the clashing of swords, and other sounds of battle - but saw nothing.
-A burial mound (TM530896 area) on the hill was opened in 1758, and the body of a 7th century Romano-British warrior or chieftain was found.
-It's thought possible that there was an ancient encampment on the high ground, with a sheltered harbour nearby at Pakefield or Kessingland.
+A now-destroyed burial mound (possibly in the TM530896 area) on the hill was opened in 1758, and the body of a 7th century Saxon warrior or chieftain was found.
+It was thought possible that there was an ancient encampment on the high ground, with a sheltered harbour nearby at Pakefield or Kessingland; and indeed, the remains of an extensive, high-status early Saxon settlement and cemetery, as well as Romano British occupation, have since been discovered through excavation.

 Alternatively, the battle on 'Bloodmere-field' was between the local population and the invading Danes,2 or between King Edmund and the Danes, the king's forces falling upon them after he found a 'hidden ford' across the river Waveney at Barnby.3 See also 'Edmund of East Anglia'.